jenkinsci/custom-war-packager/demo/external-logging-elasticsearch/README.md

 ## Running demo

-Run `make run`.
+1. Run `make run`.
 It will spin up the demo with predefined environment.
+2. If you want to run demo jobs on the agent agent, also run `docker-compose up agent` in a separate terminal window

-1. In order to access the instance, use the "admin/admin" credentials.
+3. In order to access the instance, use the "admin/admin" credentials.
-2. Run one of the demo jobs
+4. Run one of the demo jobs.
-3. Browse logs
+5. Browse logs
-  * Classic Log action queries Elasticsearch
+  * Classic Log action queries data from Elasticsearch
-  * There is a _Log (Kibana)_ action in runs, which shows Kibana
+  * There is a _Log (Kibana)_ action in runs, which shows Kibana.
+  * In order to see Kibana logs, you will need to configure the default index in the embedded page once Jenkins starts up.
+Use `logstash/` as a default index and `@timestamp` as data source

 ## Manual run